fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

 ## Schemes and Simulation Mode

 Depending on the building flavor of the SDK when setting the flag isSimulation to true , GPS location and server URL will be overriden.
 Example of the values used when simulation is turned on for the devMunich flavour.
+You can find the aar files for the three available flavours on the folder "SimulationTestLibraryFiles" inside the folder libs.
+Replace the production aar with any of the flavours, in conjunction with isSimulation set to true to test with specific coordinates and url.

     devMunich {
             dimension "env"